philipturner/ue5-nanite-macos/README.md

 ### Change 3

-> Warning: The text in this section is poorly written, so it may not make sense.
+> Warning: The text in this section is poorly written, so it may be difficult to understand.

 TODO: Clean up changes to shaders, consolidate change 3 to only describe those changes.